vipulvpatil/me/content/blog/old/the-idea-the-plan-and-the-journey-so-far-f46ffb8db9f5/index.md

 ---
 title: 'The idea, the plan and the journey so far'
 description: >-
-  In my previous post I talked about my last project joblead.io.
+  In my previous post I talked about my last project joblead.
 It was a small project in itself, but it was part of something bigger.
 I had…
 date: '2023-03-07T06:56:27.200Z'
 categories: []